FinleyGibson/Datascience-Best-Practices/README.md

 ## Quick-start

 Most of the instructions in this guide require use of the commandline interface in a Unix based system (Mac and Linux).
-For use with Windows first install Gitbash via [git for windows](gitforwindows.org).
+For use with Windows first install Gitbash via [Git for Windows](gitforwindows.org).
 Where `{project-name}` is referenced, replace this with the name of your project _without_ the curly braces.

 To get started you will need to make sure [Python](<README#Language: Python>), [Git](<README#Version Control: Git>) and [Poetry](<README#Packaging and Dependency Management: Poetry>) are installed.
-Python and Git come pre-installed on both Mac and Linux systems, and Git is installed as part of Git For Windows, but Windows users will need to [download](https://www.python.org/downloads/) and install Python.
+Python and Git come pre-installed on both Mac and Linux systems, and Git is installed as part of Git for Windows, but Windows users will need to [download](https://www.python.org/downloads/) and install Python.
 You will need to additionally install Poetry, which can be done from the [website](https://python-poetry.org/) or by running:

 ```shell